 Do spider veins produce any symptoms?

-However, the underlying chronic venous insufficiency leads to several symptoms, such as leg heaviness, throbbing leg veins, restless leg syndrome, leg swelling, and itching, burning, or tingling sensations.
+However, your spider veins may be accompanied with numerous symptoms because of the underlying chronic venous insufficiency.
+You may experience leg heaviness, throbbing leg veins, restless leg syndrome, leg swelling, and itching, burning, or tingling sensations.

-If left untreated, underlying vein disease may also cause skin changes, non-healing wounds called leg ulcers, and blood clots in the leg veins.
+If left untreated, your underlying vein disease may cause skin changes, non-healing wounds called leg ulcers, and blood clots in your leg veins.

 Since spider veins don’t produce any symptoms of their own, you don’t have to seek spider vein treatment.
 You can opt for treatment if you experience any discomfort or want to improve your legs’ appearance, but it’s not necessary.

 However, if you identify any of the signs or symptoms of venous insufficiency, such as leg heaviness, restless leg syndrome, varicose veins, etc., you must seek prompt diagnosis and vein treatment in Long Island.
 Chronic venous insufficiency, as mentioned earlier, is a dangerous circulatory disorder that progressively worsens with time.
 Furthermore, until you treat vein disease, your spider veins will keep returning.